bytecodealliance/jco/README.md

 npm install @bytecodealliance/jco
 ```

-jco can be used as either a library or as a CLI via the `jco` CLI command.
+`jco` can be used either as a library or via the `jco` CLI command.

 ## Example